SannaHub/Graveyard-Archeress-Gamelol/README.md

 Python version 3.7.1 was used to create the game.

-The game was tested and cleared to be working properly on versions 3.7.1, 3.6.5, 3.3.2 of Python.
+The game was tested and cleared to be working properly on versions 3.7.1, 3.6, 3.6.5, 3.3.2 of Python.

+It worked on both Windows and MacOs.

 Tested with the following IDE's:

-    ○ Python's IDLE
+    ○ Python's build-in IDLE
     ○ Anaconda's Spyder
-    ○
+    ○ PyCharm 3.4

 Python was downloaded using this site: https://www.python.org/downloads/